By: Sharon Aron Baron

-During closing, Paul Kinney played “Amazing Grace” on his bagpipes and Herbert Daley with the Veterans Affairs Committee Chair gave the benediction.
-Mayor Dressler, Vice Mayor Glasser, Commissioners Gomez, Bushnell and Placko all gave special messages.
+During the closing, Paul Kinney played “Amazing Grace” on his bagpipes and Herbert Daley with the Veterans Affairs Committee Chair gave the benediction.
+Mayor Dressler, Vice Mayor Glasser, Commissioners Gomez, Bushnell, and Placko all gave special messages.

-At the end of the ceremony the commission unveiled the new monument which was obscured in paper.
-Audience members then viewed the panels to find their name, or a loved ones, etched in the glass.
+At the end of the ceremony, the commission unveiled the new monument which was obscured in paper.
+Audience members then viewed the panels to find their name or a loved one etched in the glass.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - News2022.12.072022 PuroClean Classic Golf Tournament Held Dec.
 9